saralein/nameTBD/README.md

 # nameTBD

-A D3 visualation of the Specialty Coffee Association's Flavor Wheel.
+A D3 visualization of the Specialty Coffee Association's Flavor Wheel.